quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part28_n-step_Truncate.md

 :p If the weight updates over an episode were computed on each step but not actually used to change the weights, what would be the sum of these updates compared to the off-line λ-return algorithm?

 ??x
-If the weight updates over an episode were computed on each step but not actually used to change the weights (i.e., \( w \) remained fixed), then the sum of TD(λ)'s weight updates would be the same as the sum of the off-line λ-return algorithm's updates.
+If the weight updates over an episode were computed on each step but not actually used to change the weights (i.e.,$w$ remained fixed), then the sum of TD(λ)'s weight updates would be the same as the sum of the off-line λ-return algorithm's updates.

 This is because both algorithms compute the same errors at each step, and the accumulation over time would yield identical sums.
-The key insight here is that the recursive relationship in \( G_t^{\lambda} \) and the TD(λ) update rule are essentially equivalent when considering just the error terms.
+The key insight here is that the recursive relationship in $G_t^{\lambda}$ and the TD(λ) update rule are essentially equivalent when considering just the error terms.

 For example:
 ```java